HPH-Fabrication-Addins/cinx-api-docs/source/includes/_returns.md

 **Notes**

   - A CINX Template is available that documents the available fields that can be populated.
   - A JSON formatted payload is used in the POST request

-URL Pattern: **{api path}/{api_version}sub/{api_token}/partner/exec/cinx/json-return-import?body=json**
+URL Pattern: **{api path}/{api_version}/sub/{api_token}/partner/exec/cinx/json-return-import?body=json**

 URL Sample: `https://api.cinx.com/2.0/sub/dfed7d88-adf8-5356-8029-fe061c93d0fe/partner/exec/cinx/json-return-import?body=json`

 HTTP Method: `POST`

-## Modify Req
+## Modify Return
-### API Endpoint - Modify a Requisition
+### API Endpoint - Modify a Return

 This API call will be used to modify an existing CINX return.

 **Notes**

   - A CINX Template is available that documents the available fields that can be populated.
   - A JSON formatted payload is used in the PUT request

-URL Pattern: **{api path}/{api_version}sub/{api_token}/partner/exec/cinx/json-return-import?body=json**
+URL Pattern: **{api path}/{api_version}/sub/{api_token}/partner/exec/cinx/json-return-import?body=json**

 URL Sample: `https://api.cinx.com/2.0/sub/dfed7d88-adf8-5356-8029-fe061c93d0fe/partner/exec/cinx/json-return-import?body=json`